michelleconville/oir_events/README.md

 #### Events pages

-*       USER STORY As a site user, I want to be able to find information on all Oireachtas tours so that I can decide if I want to book tickets
+*       USER STORY: As a site user, I want to be able to find information on all Oireachtas tours so that I can decide if I want to book tickets

 **Events pages (List view of all events)**